Benefits of Nutritionists & Dietitians: What They Can Do For You

 Follow-up appointment

-During your first follow-up appointment, you and your dietitian will discuss how well you were able to implement your nutrition plan.
+During your first follow-up appointment, you and your dietitian will discuss how well you stuck to your nutrition plan.
 Your dietitian will assess your progress with your goals and any other progress you made, such as weight loss, weight gain, improvements in blood sugar, or improvements in gastrointestinal symptoms.

 If you face specific challenges that prevent you from achieving your goals, your dietitian may provide you with additional resources to help you through those challenges.
 Your dietitian may also make changes to your plan if necessary or add more goals to keep you progressing toward your long-term goal.